-Sources Features Borrowed 1.
+Z Sources Features Borrowed 1.
 Government of India Act of 1935 Federal Scheme, Office of governor, Judiciary, Public Service Commissions, Emergency provisions and administrative details.
 2. British Constitution Parliamentary government, Rule of Law, legislative procedure, single citizenship, cabinet system, prerogative writs, parliamentary privileges and bicameralism.
 3. US Constitution Fundamental rights, independence of judiciary, judicial review, impeachment of the president, removal of Supreme Court and high court judges and post of vice- president.
 4. Irish Constitution Directive Principles of State Policy, nomination of members to Rajya Sabha and method of election of president.

-5. Canadian Constitution Federation with a strong Centre, vesting of residuary powers in the Centre, appointment of state governors by the Centre, and advisory jurisdiction of the Supreme Court 5. •

-Australian Concurrent List, freedom of trade, commerce and inter-Constitution course, and joint sitting of the two Houses of Parliament.
+5. Canadian Constitution Federation with a strong Centre, vesting of residuary powers in the Centre, appointment of state governors by the Centre, and advisory jurisdiction of the Supreme Court.
+6. Australian Constitution Concurrent List, freedom of trade, commerce and inter- course, and joint sitting of the two Houses of Parliament.
+7. Weimar Constitution of Germany Suspension of Fundamental Rights during Emergency.
+Soviet Constitution Fundamental duties and the ideal of justice (social,

-Weimar

-Constitution Suspension of Fundamental Rights during Emergency. of Germany